Degiacomi-Lab/molearn/examples/README.md

 ## Scripts

+#### Data preparation examples

+* `prepare_example.py`: an example on how to combine two trajectories in a single dataset that can be used as training examples for *molearn* models.

 #### Training examples

 * `bb_foldingnet_basic.py`: minimal example demonstrating how to load data, setup *foldingnet*, and train it.
 This script operates on training examples in the `data` folder and can be executed as-is (after the multiPDB files are extracted).
 This script will generate output similar to that provided in the folder `xbb_foldingnet_checkpoints`.